-Can a foreigner start a business as a sideline in Japan?
+Can a foreign nationals who have a work visas start a business as a sideline in Japan?

 There are 2 caveats that you can work with your company rules and your current status of residence.